alexguldemond/Gold/README.md

 # gold-code-base
-C++ math classes and python wrappers for them
+C++ math classes and python wrappers for them.
+This is mostly an academic exercise